syncfusion-content/maui-docs/MAUI/Migration/migration.md

 # Migrating from Xamarin to .NET MAUI in Syncfusion

 To migrate easier from Xamarin to .NET MAUI, we kept most of the components name from the Xamarin were kept in the .NET MAUI.
 However, to maintain the consistency of component naming in the .NET MAUI, we renamed some of the components.
-The components that have been changed in .NET MAUI from Xamarin are detailed as follows.
+Below are the components name with migration guidelines details.

 <table>
 	<tr>